 But what exactly does UK Private Health Insurance cover?
 If you take out a plan, your policy will pay for the treatment of certain conditions as standard.
 However, to get coverage for other conditions and medical needs, you may have to add extra options to your plan for an additional premium.

 Importantly, Private Medical Insurance won’t cover every medical need — there are some exclusions.
 This means, even with a Health Insurance policy, the NHS will continue to provide some of your healthcare, for example emergency medicine and intensive care.
 The NHS is better resourced to offer these treatments than the private sector anyway.

-Medical treatment is split into two key components:
+All medical treatment is split into two key parts:

-Broadly speaking, the difference between chronic and acute conditions is that acute conditions can be cured with treatment, but chronic conditions remain with you forever.
+Broadly speaking, the difference between chronic and acute conditions is that acute conditions can pass with treatment, but chronic conditions remain with you for life.

 Acute conditions include:

 Some people think the difference between chronic and acute conditions is their severity, but this isn’t the case.
 The actual different is the likely outlook for that condition with treatment.